roboquant avatar

 }

-If you want to run different indicators over different resolutions, that is also possible:
+If you want to run different indicators over different time-spans, that is also possible using the aggregate function:

 val x2 = ema(series5M, 2)